 The industry has been watching Theyskens quite closely for the past several years.
 There was talk for some time that he would revive his signature label, which he put on hiatus when he joined Rochas in 2003.
 He was reportedly considered for a job as the creative head at Oscar de la Renta in 2014, a role that ultimately went to Peter Copping.
 In 2014, sources revealed that Theyskens had been taking meetings in Milan, suggesting he was headed to an Italian design house.

-Speaking about Theyskens’ future on the heels of his departure from Theory, Anne Slowey, Elle’s fashion features director, spoke highly of him.
+Speaking about Theyskens’ future on the heels of his departure from Theory, Anne Slowey, Elle’s longtime (and now former) fashion features director, spoke highly of him.
 She noted: “Unfortunately, Olivier has been miscast all along the way.
 He’s either too ahead of his time or too far out in left field.
 Eventually fashion will catch up with him.”
 It seems now just might be that time.